wolfSSL/wolfssl/IDE/STM32Cube/README.md

 ### STM32 Cube Pack Examples

-In the `I-CUBE-WOLFSSL-WOLFSSL.pack` pack there are pre-assembled example projects available.
+In the `I-CUBE-wolfSSL.pack` pack there are pre-assembled example projects available.
 After installing the pack you can find these example projects in `STM32Cube/Repository/Packs/wolfSSL/wolfSSL/[Version]/Projects`.
 To use an example: